kingmathers92/pizza-si/README.md

 To do🔧:

-- [ ] Enhance responsive design for mobile users
+- [x] Enhance responsive design for mobile users
-- [ ] Implement profile management
-- [ ] Add pay on delivery feature
+- [x] Add pay on delivery feature
-- [ ] Extend pizza customization features
 - [ ] Add reviews from clients

 ### Useful Resources